Literary Names for Girls

-Literary names for girls from books that have become television shows or movies such as Game of Thrones or Hunger Games have also found widespread use, with names such as Aria and Katniss used for non-fictional baby girls.
+Literary names for girls from books that have become television shows or movies such as Game of Thrones names or Hunger Games names have also found widespread use, with names such as Aria and Katniss used for non-fictional baby girls.

 In the literary baby names category, as always, feel free to think about your own personal favorites.